Unique Valentine’s Day Date Ideas

 Some people love the mushy-gushy on Valentine’s Day, some people don’t.
 Some of us are exceptional at planning dates and some of us are, well, procrastinators.
 When it comes to Valentine’s Day date ideas, the important part is the effort put into spending quality time together.

 Recently begun dating?
 Planning your wedding?
 Perhaps, your relationship status is married with children?
 Here are a few date ideas to show your loved one what a romantic valentine you can be.

 Let’s start big.
 We’re going beyond Valentine’s Day plans, and going for the whole weekend!

-If you’re able to take the weekend off together, travel somewhere new.
+If you’re able to take the weekend off, travel somewhere new.
 Grab a state map, or if you’re feeling extra adventurous, go bigger.
 Tack it up on your wall, someone throws a dart at the map, see where it lands, and go!
 Pack a cooler with picnic essentials, like a few Squeeze-a-Bowls, versatile Pints and a set of unbreakable Wine Glasses for any wine-worthy sunsets you catch.
 Fill up on coffee and hit the roads less traveled!
 Leave your Facebook and Twitter accounts behind and enjoy each other’s company.